The term double Dutch means unintelligible speech.

 It is likely that:

-– under the influence of the traditional negative connotations attached to Dutch,
+– under the influence of the traditional negative connotations attached to Dutch (cf. Dutch courage and Dutch uncle),

 – and particularly because High Dutch has been used since the early 17th century in the sense of gibberish (read below),